ItsMePaulo/tutoring/COS212/examprep/Exam2/README.md

 ## Question 4: [B-Trees](https://gitlab.com/Paul_Wood_96/tutoring/-/blob/master/COS212/notes/MWayTreesPart1/README.md)

-4.1) Assuming a B-Tree of height 9 what are the minimum number of keys that should be contained on level 5.
+4.1) Assuming a B-Tree of height 9 and order 5, what are the minimum number of keys that should be contained on level 5.

     *